 Information for Males

-You can expect to have difficulty getting or keeping an erection right after the surgery.
-This is called erectile dysfunction.
+Your doctor will also talk with you about possible changes in your erectile function after your surgery and what to expect about being able to have erections again.
 There are many types of treatments for erectile dysfunction, including pills, injections, or a prosthesis.
 Your doctor can discuss these options with you.
 To see a specialist in the Male Sexual & Reproductive Medicine Program, call 646-888-6024.

-You may have the option of banking your sperm before surgery.
-Please ask your nurse for information on sperm banking and for a list of sperm banks in this area if you wish to bank your sperm.
+If you want to have children in the future, you may want to bank your sperm before surgery.
+Ask your nurse for information about sperm banking and for a list of sperm banks in this area if you want to bank your sperm.

 Information for Females